-Herrera Beutler says McCarthy told her Trump sided with Capitol mob
+Herrera Beutler says McCarthy told her Trump sided with Capitol mob during Jan.
+6 phone call

 Her account of the call between McCarthy and Trump, first reported by CNN, addressed a crucial question in the impeachment trial: what Trump was doing and saying privately while the Capitol was being overrun.

-Herrera Beutler said that McCarthy had relayed details of his phone call with Trump to her.
+Herrera Beutler said McCarthy had relayed details of his phone call with Trump to her.
 She has been speaking publicly about it for weeks, including during a virtual town hall Monday with constituents, and confirmed it in the statement Friday.

 A spokesperson for McCarthy did not reply to a request for comment.
 Spokespeople for the House impeachment managers did not immediately reply to a request for comment.